oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.32.4 Relative address calculation <a id='relative-address-calculation'></a>

-Each `address` object has an associated value called its “relative address” which is the offset of the address from the address of the top-most object in its parent chain.
+Each `address` object has an associated value called its "relative address" which is the offset of the address from the address of the top-most object in its parent chain.
 The relative address is calculated by executing the function `CalculateRelativeAddress` defined below on `thisObject` or by any procedure with the same result.

 This procedure assumes that the `offsetFromParent` ([§3.32.8](#offsetfromparent-property)) and `parentIndex` ([§3.32.13](#address-object--parentindex-property)) properties are either both present or both absent; if this is not the case, the SARIF file is invalid.